 About the team

-This team works within the community to aid in the care and safety of those with mental health needs.
-The team works in collaboration with police and other agencies across the county to ensure service users with mental health concerns are aided in the best way possible.
-The team does require a small caseload to be allocated to this position.
+The team works within the community to aid in the care and safety of those with mental health needs.
+Working to their rota’s (Part-time and full-time) and holding a small caseload of their own.
+The team works in collaboration with police and other local agencies across the county / Borough to ensure service users with mental health concerns are aided in the best way possible.
+This Team does not have any night time responsibilities.

 About you